iamAntimPal/Hotel-Management/README.md

 * after that you should be give the star in github .
 * go to the github repository and take the following command for  create the database go to database file .
 * In customer table 11 columns are created for each customer and the customer table columns name are given in the README file upper.
+  # IF you want that file contact me on :-
+*  gmail:- antimpal1617121@gmail.com

+ * linkedin:- linkedin.com/in/antim-pal

+  * ANTIM PAL you can search...